 COVID-19 Business Recovery Program

 The City has launched a multi-component Business Recovery Program to help Diamond Bar businesses respond to opportunities and challenges related to the COVID-19 pandemic.
-The program’s three components are small business grants, signage restriction rules relaxed and allowing restaurants to establishment outdoor dining areas.
+The program’s three components are small business grants, signage restriction rules relaxed and allowing businesses to establish outdoor dining and service areas.

 Small Business Grant

-No longer available, the application period has closed.
+No longer available, the application period has closed on June 24, 2020.

 In an effort to support Diamond Bar’s small, locally-owned businesses, the City is awarding one-time grants of $5,000 to help eligible business owners weather the economic hardships resulting from the COVID-19 pandemic.

 - Update - Extended through December 31, 2020

 - Starting June 2 to August 30, 2020, the City will suspend temporary sign regulations so businesses and property owners will not be penalized for installing temporary sings without permits or that do not fully comply with the standards outlined in the Diamond Bar Municipal Code.

 - Restrictions on signs within public rights-of-way and City property, on rooftops, and signs extending above the heights of buildings on the same site remain in effect to avoid excessive clutter and interference with traffic safety.